Yaidi/eleuteria-scribe-flow/README.md

 - `poetry install`

-4—you can run: `npm run dev-backend` or `npm run start` to run front and back together.
+4—you can run: `npm run dev-backend`.

 5—Backend will be running on: http://localhost:8000